AquariusPower/CommandsConsoleGUI/README.md

 - Single Application Instance
 - Dialogs to easy configurations and be used as a quick start for interactions.

-PS.: When it is no more a pre-release, use public methods at will, but protected members with caution, as I may change them even if the naming is not clear/precise enough.
+PS.: While it is still pre-release, use only public methods.